datamade/how-to/mapping/leaflet.md

 [The Leaflet documentation](https://leafletjs.com/) is the best place to learn the basics of Leaflet.

+### Limitations
+Leaflet with vanilla JavaScript can lead to an unorganized and hard-to-use codebase.
+If you have a map that might have a lot of extra functionality, then we'd recommend using [react-leaflet](/mapping/react-leaflet.md).

 ### Examples from DataMade projects
 - [Searchable Map Template](https://github.com/datamade/searchable-map-template-csv)
 - [Justice Divided](https://github.com/datamade/justice-divided/blob/master/js/district_map.js)